bregman-arie/devops-exercises/prepare_for_interview.md

 This is a very common way to interview today for DevOps roles.
 The candidate is given a task which represents a common task of DevOps Engineers or common knowledge and the candidate has several hours or days to accomplish the task.<br>

 This is a great way to prepare to interviews and I recommend to try it out before actually interviewing.
-How? take requirements from job posts and convert them to scenarios.
+How?
+Take requirements from job posts and convert them to scenarios.
 Let's see an example:

 "Knowledge in CI/CD" -> Scenario: create a CI/CD pipeline for a project.

-At this point some people ask: "but what project?
-I'm not working right now" and the answer is: what about GitHub? it has only 9125912851285192 projects...and a free way to set up CI to any of them.
+At this point some people ask: "but what project?" and the answer is: what about GitHub? it has only 9125912851285192 projects...and a free way to set up CI to any of them (also a great way to learn how to collaborate with others :) )

 Let's convert another scenario:

-"Experience with provisioning servers" -> Scenario: provision a server (to make it more interesting, create
+"Experience with provisioning servers" -> Scenario: provision a server (to make it more interesting: create a web server).

 And the last example: